NikolaGmitrovic/LoginLogger/README.md

 1. Download LoginLogger file
 2. Unzip it in whatever folder you want
 3. Run login_logger.bat batch file to enable script to work.
-If it doesn't work try running it as administrator manually
+If UAC (User Account Control) window doesn't pop up, try running it as administrator manually
-4. log.txt is a log file which will be on the same location where .exe is and is used to see every log session on current user
+4. log.txt is a log file which will be on the same location where .exe is and is used to see every log session on current user.
+It will appear after executing the script for the first time

 ***LOG FILE CONTENTS EXAMPLE***